 We recognize that investing in our target assets is competitive and that we compete with other investment vehicles for attractive investment opportunities.
-We rely on our management team and Pine River, who have developed strong relationships with a diverse group of financial intermediaries.
+We rely on our management team and Pine River, who have developed strong relationships with a diverse group of financial intermediaries, to identify investment opportunities.
 In addition, we have benefited and expect to continue to benefit from Pine River's analytical and portfolio management expertise and infrastructure.
 We believe that our significant focus on the RMBS area, the extensive RMBS expertise of our investment team, our strong analytics and our disciplined relative value investment approach give us a competitive advantage versus our peers.

-We have elected to be taxed as a REIT for U.S. federal income tax purposes, commencing with our initial taxable period ended December 31, 2009.
+We have elected to be treated as a REIT for U.S. federal income tax purposes.
 To qualify as a REIT we are required to meet certain investment and operating tests and annual distribution requirements.
-We generally will not be subject to U.S. federal income taxes on our taxable income to the extent that we annually distribute all of our net taxable income to stockholders and maintain our qualification as a REIT.
-However, certain activities that we may perform may cause us to earn income which will not be qualifying income for REIT purposes.
-Since our merger with Capitol Acquisition Corp., or Capitol, on October 28, 2009, we have preserved Capitol as a taxable REIT subsidiary, or TRS, as defined in the Code, to engage in such activities, and we may in the future form additional TRSs.
-We also intend to operate our business in a manner that will permit us to maintain our exemption from registration under the 1940 Act.
+We will not generally be subject to U.S. federal income taxes on our taxable income to the extent that we annually distribute all of our net taxable income to stockholders, do not participate in prohibited transactions and maintain our intended qualification as a REIT.
+However, certain activities that we may perform may cause us to earn income that will not be qualifying income for REIT purposes.
+We have designated certain of our subsidiaries as taxable REIT subsidiaries, or TRSs, as defined in the Code, to engage in such activities, and we may form additional TRSs in the future.
+We also operate our business in a manner that will permit us to maintain our exemption from registration under the 1940 Act.